Stay right here for our final news roundup and information overload.

 You know, since Roe v.

-That's 60 million lives that were lost, and it's just devastating.
+That's 60 million lives that were lost.

 I think abortion is a heart issue.

-And that's why we have partnered with pre-born because they are using science, the science of ultrasound, to show expecting moms exactly what is growing inside of them, and and actually moms are meeting the life within them.
+And that's why we have partnered with Pre-Born because they are using science, the science of ultrasound, to show expecting moms exactly what is growing inside of them.

 And it's pretty amazing.

-And when they see 4D imaging and fingers and toes and and a nose and a mouth and eyes and hear a heartbeat, guess what?
+And when they see 4D imaging and fingers and toes and a nose and a mouth and eyes and hear a heartbeat, guess what?

-Most often women are choosing life.
+Most often, women are choosing life.

 They're choosing to give birth.